 Under Armour, $35 each, locations at Orchard Central, Vivocity and Funan or purchase online

 Fashion brand Pomelo has expanded its range of antibacterial face masks in Singapore to include more designs for you to choose from.
 The masks are reusable up to 10 washes and are made with quick-dry fabric for convenience.
 The new designs come in plaid, florals and more.
 All profits from the sale of masks will go to various organisations across Southeast Asia, including the Singapore Red Cross Society.

 The Cotton Shoppe

 The Cotton Shoppe has a variety of masks for you to pick from.
 Think Japanese double gauze, tana lawn and cotton fabrics in kids and adult sizes.
 You can also select from 3D or pleated masks (they all come with slots to insert filters).

-The Cotton Shoppe fabric masks, from $12, purchase online.
+The Cotton Shoppe, from $12 each, purchase online.

 Like to keep things minimal?
 Feast your eyes on Love SG’s 3D contour reusable masks, printed with simple yet sleek #SGPride logos to show your fighting spirit.
 They’re made with 100% cotton and an antibacterial fabric coating that lasts up to 50 washes.
 Slot your surgical masks into the filter pockets for extra protection, strap on the elastic ear bands and you’re good to go.
 Love SG will donate one mask to Masks Sewn with Love or the Migrant Workers’ Centre for every mask purchased.

 Love SG face masks, $9.90 each, purchase online.